gammu/gammu/docs/manual/smsd/config.rst

 .. config:option:: CommTimeout

-    How many seconds should SMSD wait after there is no message in outbox.
+    How many seconds should SMSD wait after there is no message in outbox before scanning it again.

     Default is 30.